golang-leipzig/1brc-in-go/README.md

 though we have fewer allocations); around 9min.

 ```
+$ cd savemem
 $ time cat ../measurements.txt | pv | go run main.go
 real    9m31.114s
 user    9m40.704s
 sys     1m26.789s
 ```

+Thesis: Instead of a memory write (as in the baseline) we have to do a read, compare and potential write operation.
+That may be roughly twice the work.

 ### Option: "fan-out-fan-in"